raspiblitz/raspiblitz/README.md

 If you start at home ordering the parts from Amazon (see shopping list below) then it's a weekend project with a lot of downloading and syncing time where you can do other stuff while checking on the progress from time to time.

+If you already run a Umbrel or myNode you have basically all the hardware needed and you can make the switch under one hour.
+Just download the RaspiBlitz sd card image & jump to the migration details.

 ## Hardware Needed

 All parts together cost around 180-250 USD - based on shops and location.